Grow Faster With Facebook - Part 5: Retargeting

 How do I use Facebook Retargeting?

 Before we continue, it’s important to have a Pixel attached to your website and/or ticket shop.
 A Pixel is a piece of code that is integrated into your website which is used to measure the traffic on your website.
-You can use your own custom Pixel or you can use the Eventix Pixel.
-Below we’ll show you how to correctly set up the Eventix Pixel in a few steps.
+Below we’ll show you how to correctly set up your own Pixel within a few steps.